aspose-words/Aspose.Words-Documentation/net/showcases/document-comparison-by-aspose-words-for-net/document-comparison-features/_index.md

 }
 {{< /highlight >}}

-### Compare Word Documents from URL
+## Compare Word Documents using URLs

-If you have the web URL of the documents, you can compare them directly, without uploading them.
-Just specify the URLs and hit the Compare Documents button, it will show you the result after doing the comparison.
+If you have web URLs of the documents, you can compare them directly, without uploading them.
+Just specify the URLs and hit the Compare Documents button.
+After comparison, you will see the result.

 ![todo:image_alt_text](document-comparison-features_1.jpg)

-**How does it work?**

-Behind the scene, it uses the same process as used in file comparison.
-It is Aspose.Words.Document class that automatically downloads the document from web URL, if we pass URL instead of the local file path.
-See [this page](/words/net/working-with-document/#workingwithdocument-howtocomparetwoworddocuments) for details.
+Behind the scenes, it uses the same process as when comparing files.
+This is the Aspose.Words.Document class that automatically downloads the document from the web URL if we pass the URL instead of the local file path.
+See the ["Compare Documents"](https://docs.aspose.com/words/net/compare-documents/) article for details.

-### Web-Based Word Document Viewer
+## Web-Based Word Document Viewer

-You can click on any document from the list to view it in the browser.
-The document is rendered in the form of an image.
-The document name is displayed on top.
-Page numbers are displayed as links, you can navigate through the pages by clicking on the page number.
+You can click any document from the list to view it in a browser:

+- The document is rendered as an image
+- The document name is displayed at the top
+- Page numbers are displayed as links, you can navigate through the pages by clicking on the page number

 By default, the viewer will show the first page of the document.

-**How does it work?**

-**jQuery - send AJAX request to convert Word document to images**
+### How Web-Based Document Viewer Works

+Document web-based document viewer works as follows:

-When you click on any document, the jQuery method **getDocumentData()** sends an AJAX request to the server for converting the selected documents to images, see **Default.js**.
-It sends the path of the document as an argument.
-The server returns two items in result, one is the path of images folder and other is the count of total pages in the document.
+1. **jQuery.** The **getDocumentData()** method sends an AJAX request to the server to convert the selected Word document to images, see **Default.js**.
+It sends the path to the document as an argument.
+As a result, teh server returns two items: one is the path to the images folder and the other one is the total number of pages in the document.

-**ASP.NET web method converts the document into images**
+2. **ASP.NET web method** converts the document into images.
+It loads the selected document using Aspose.Words and saves each page in image format in a loop.
+It returns the number of pages and the path to the image folder to the calling jQuery method.
 See **Default.aspx.cs**, **getDocumentData()** method.
-It loads the selected document using Aspose.Words and saves each page in image format in a loop.
-It returns the page count and image folder path to the calling jQuery method.

-**jQuery - render Word document and page navigation**
+3. **jQuery** renders Word document and page navigation.
 The calling method in jQuery now has the page count and the folder path.
 The folder contains images, each image represents a page in the Word document.
 Now, it is easy to display an image using jQuery and HTML.

+### View Documents in Web-based Viewer

 By default, there is an image with a white background.
 Initially, we set the SRC attribute of the IMG tag to the first image.
-This is done in **getDocumentData_Success()** method, see **Default.js** in source tab below.
+This is done in the **getDocumentData_Success()** method, see **Default.js** in source tab below.

-For the page numbering, we have used Bootstrap navigation bar.
+For the page numbering, we used Bootstrap navigation bar.
 In jQuery, we just add new list items LI to the navbar list tag UL in a loop, from 1 to page count.
 We already have the path of image folder, so we added an A tag as well and set its src to the image.
 As a result, when you click on the page number in the browser, it will load the image.

-#### Default.js
+**Default.js**

 {{< highlight csharp >}}
 // Send document path to server and receive page count and image path